sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This section defines the creation of VPN bastions
+Configuration for the VPN server instances.

 ## .spec.infrastructure.vpn.bucketNamePrefix

 ### Description

-This value defines the prefix that will be used to create the bucket name where the VPN servers will store the states
+This value defines the prefix for the bucket name where the VPN servers will store their state (VPN certificates, users).

 ## .spec.infrastructure.vpn.dhParamsBits

 ### Description

-The dhParamsBits size used for the creation of the .pem file that will be used in the dh openvpn server.conf file
+The `dhParamsBits` size used for the creation of the .pem file that will be used in the dh openvpn server.conf file.

 ## .spec.infrastructure.vpn.diskSize

 ### Description

-The size of the disk in GB
+The size of the disk in GB for each VPN server.
+Example: entering `50` will create disks of 50 GB.

 ## .spec.infrastructure.vpn.iamUserNameOverride

 ### Description

-Overrides the default IAM user name for the VPN
+Overrides IAM user name for the VPN.
+Default is to use the cluster name.

 ### Constraints